leadr-msu/markdown/README.md

 2. Number 2

 ##Nested Lists
-To nest one list within another, indent each item in the sublist by four spaces. you can also nest other elements like paragraphs, blockquotes or code blocks.
+To nest one list within another, indent each item in the sublist by four spaces.
+You can also nest other elements like paragraphs, blockquotes or code blocks.
 * Item
     1. First Subitem
     2. Second Subitem